-I consider that any disclosure resulting in the prejudice of the effectiveness of the Department's management of its Detention operations, and as a result, its ability to manage contemporary national security risks, would result in a need to change the methods and/or procedures used in that operational environment to avoid jeopardising their future effectiveness.
+Any disclosure resulting in the prejudice of the effectiveness of the Department's law enforcement functions, including law enforcement methods and procedures, would result in the need for this Department, and potentially its law enforcement partners, to change those methods and/or procedures to avoid jeopardising their future effectiveness.

-Accordingly, I have decided that parts of the document are conditionally exempt under section 47E(d) of the FOI Act.
+I have decided that parts of the document are conditionally exempt under section 47E(d) of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
 I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard below.